rubysg/singapore/README.md

 - Henderson Park
 - China Town
 - Haji Lane
-- Major Religious Landmarks?
-(Sima Lu, Sri Marianam, in Haji Lane, Church?)
-- East Coast?
 - Pulau Ubin
 - Bukit Timah Hill
 - Gardens By the Bay
-  Enclosed and air conditioned gardens.
-Quite impressive unless you have to go there more than once.
+  [Comment: Enclosed and air conditioned gardens.
+Quite impressive unless you have to go there more than once.]
-- Other Islands?
-St John's?